 Shield Platform Encryption enables Salesforce administrators to manage the lifecycle of their data encryption keys while protecting these keys from unauthorized access.
 By controlling the lifecycle of your organization's tenant secrets, you control the lifecycle of the data encryption keys derived from them.
+Alternatively, you can opt out of key derivation altogether and upload a final data encryption key.

-Salesforce-generated data encryption keys aren't stored in Salesforce.
-Instead, they're derived on demand whenever a key is needed to encrypt or decrypt customer data, using a master secret and a tenant secret.
+Data encryption keys aren't stored in Salesforce.
+Instead, they're derived from the master secret and tenant secret on demand whenever a key is needed to encrypt or decrypt customer data.
 The master secret is generated once per release for everyone by a hardware security module (HSM).
-The tenant secret is unique to your org, and you control when it is generated, activated, and retired.
+The tenant secret is unique to your org, and you control when it is generated, activated, revoked, or destroyed.